Master Your Posture & Stop Back Pain with Neutral Spine

 Similar to standing, our bodies slouch when we sit or stand, which can cause pain in the lower back and neck.
 To avoid this, sit up straight and keep your shoulders down and back.
 Hold your head up and keep your shoulders down and back when standing.

-Slouching or slumping in a chair: The proper posture is sitting up straight with the shoulders back and relaxed.
-[1]
+Slouching or slumping in a chair: Proper posture is sitting up straight, with the shoulders back and relaxed.

 The key is to be mindful of posture throughout the day, make adjustments as needed, and do targeted exercises to address any imbalances or weaknesses.
 Proper ergonomics and taking regular breaks are also important.